 The Par-3 Contest is an annual golf competition held at Augusta National Golf Club in Augusta, Georgia.
 They offer the excitement of competition and magnify the significance of every shot in a manner that a casual round cannot.
 The par-3 round at the Masters is a fascinating sporting tradition for a number of reasons.

 Every year on Wednesday before the opening round, seasoned veterans and rising stars mix it up in a tournament that has become a fan favorite.
 In the past, honorary guests were welcomed; however, as of 2017, that policy has been altered.
 The spouses and families of the competitors have upped the “cute factor” of the par-3 contest.

 The event is contested at the club’s famous course, sometimes known as the “Green Monster,” because of its challenging layout.
 In a par-3 contest, you can expect to see a lot of exciting moments.
-If you’re a golf enthusiast, you should know about these exciting opportunities.
-In this article, we focus on the most intriguing aspects of the par- 3 competition.
+You should know about these exciting opportunities if you’re a golf enthusiast.
+This article focuses on the most intriguing aspects of the par- 3 competition.